iTXTech/php-build-scripts/README.md

 Run this to build and install PHP configure to match your environment.
 You need build dependencies and curl, sudo, tar.

+Environment variable "$PREFIX" can be set to install to other locations.